LeBenco/JsonFlexConfig/README.md

 # Exceptions

-When loading a configuration file or writing data to a configuration file, the following excetpiosn can be raised in case of invalid configuration data:
+When loading a configuration file or writing data to a configuration file, the following exception can be raised in case of invalid configuration data:
  * `BadNameException`: Raised when writing a param name not defined in the metadata
  * `BadValueTypeException`: Raised when a param value type is wrong
  * `MissingMandatoryException`: Raised when a mandatory param is missing